 The mind & heart doesn’t seem to be on the same page for all Indian cricketers when it comes to Test Cricket.

-Ask any ardent cricket lover or any one who has seriously played the game at any level, the unanimous response would be Test Cricket is the ultimate level of the game.
-No matter how lengthy it may be a conquest, Test cricket is what every aspiring and established Cricket would want to excel.
+Ask any ardent cricket lover or anyone who has seriously played the game at any level, the unanimous response would be Test Cricket is the ultimate level of the game.
+No matter how long it may be a conquest, Test cricket is what every aspiring and established Cricket would want to excel.

-To be a successful Test Cricketer be it as a Bowler or Batsman or even Wicket Keeper it definitely takes a huge toll on you as compared to shorter versions specially T20.
-May be it’s time for BCCI to have a dip stick done deep down to evaluate the mindset of players coming through the different stages.
+To be a successful Test Cricketer be it as a Bowler or Batsman or even Wicket Keeper it definitely takes a huge toll on you as compared to shorter versions especially T20.
+Maybe it’s time for BCCI to have a dipstick done deep down to evaluate the mindset of players coming through the different stages.

-If we just check the records for number of maiden overs given by our batsmen in test cricket, how many wickets did we loose in attacking shots or for that matter average stay of Indian batsman in each innings, the matter should be more evident.
+If we just check the records for the number of maiden overs given by our batsmen in test cricket, how many wickets did we lose in attacking shots or for that matter average stay of Indian batsmen in each innings, the matter should be more evident?

 Unless it’s done, I feel we are heading for a disaster so far as Test Cricket in India is concerned.